kdl-org/kdl/README.md

 some restrictions about data representation.
 KDL is very similar in many ways, except:

 * The grammar and expected semantics are [well-defined and specified](SPEC.md).
+  This was the original impetus for working on KDL, followed by details that seemed like they could be improved.
 * There is only one "number" type.
 KDL does not prescribe representations, but does have keywords for NaN, infinity, and negative infinity if decimal numbers are intended to be represtented as IEEE754 floats.
 * Slashdash (`/-`) comments are great and useful!
-* Quoteless "identifier" strings are supported. (e.g. `node foo=bar`, vs `node foo="bar"`)
+* Quoteless "identifier" strings (e.g. `node foo=bar`, vs `node foo="bar"`).
 * KDL does not have first-class date or binary data types.
 Instead, it supports arbitrary type annotations for any custom data type you might need:
   `(date)"2021-02-03"`, `(binary)"deadbeefbadc0ffee"`.
 * Values and properties can be interspersed with each other, rather than one having to follow the other.
+It was not clear whether this was actually allowed in SDLang.
-* All strings in KDL are multi-line, and multi-line strings are automatically dedented to match their closing quote's indentation level.
+* Multi-line strings are supported using `"""<newline>` and their lines are automatically "dedented" to match their closing quotes' indentation level.
 * Raw strings are written with `#` (`#"foo\bar"#`), instead of backticks.
+This, while more verbose, allows embedding of languages, especially scripting languages, that use this syntax on a regular basis, without additional escaping (e.g. bash and JavaScript).
-* KDL identifiers can use UTF-8 and are more lax about symbols than SDLang.
+* KDL identifiers can use a wide range of UTF-8 and are much more lax about valid characters than SDLang.
 * KDL does not support "anonymous" nodes.
+Instead, any string can be used as a node name.
+For lists of arbitrary values, there is a convention of naming the nodes simply `-`.
 * Namespaces are not supported, but `:` is a legal identifier character, and applications can choose to implement namespaces as they see fit.
 * KDL supports arbitrary identifiers for node names and attribute names, meaning you can use arbitrary strings for those: `"123" "value"=1` is a valid node, for example.
-This makes it easier to use KDL for representing arbitrary key/value pairs.
+This makes it easier to use KDL for representing arbitrary key/value pairs using child nodes.

 #### Have you seen that one XKCD comic about standards?